Maralyn Lois Polak: Career

 In collaboration with architect Benjamin Nia, Polak co-created the 25-minute documentary My Hometown: Preservation or Development? about the threatened demolition of 19th century buildings near Philadelphia's historic Rittenhouse Square, and preservationists' efforts to save them from a developer's wrecking ball.

 Her journalistic career also includes a long stint with the mainstream media as nationally syndicated weekly celebrity interview columnist for Knight Ridder and the now-defunct Sunday Magazine of The Philadelphia Inquirer, where she did over a thousand columns.

 Polak was a commentary columnist for the online news site WorldNetDaily.

+Polak wrote The Writer as Celebrity: Intimate Interviews in 1986.
+The book contains interviews with a variety of authors and journalists.

 Polak authored the experimental online meta-novel, IMAGINARY PLAYMATES/Man in Her Mind: Further Adventures of Boris and Natasha, serialized weekly for six months on the former political-literary website FemmeSoul.Com, and a cartoon book, Anoushka on Her Deathbed: 101 Cartoons From the Abyss.

 Polak's reviews, essays and opinion editorials have appeared in the Chicago Tribune and The New York Times.